Six Flags over Texas History

 Aerial view of Six Flags over Texas

-An early aerial view of Six Flags over Texas showing the barren adjacent land
+An early aerial view of Six Flags over Texas showing the adjacent. barren land

 Angus G. Wynne expanded the Six Flags concept to the south with Six Flags over Georgia, but later sold the park to Six Flags Over Texas Fund Ltd, a limited partnership with Jack Knox.
 The Penn Central Corporation began managing the park in the 1971 season.